whoisiyann/NeoAttend/README.md

 * Automatically detects and recognizes students through the webcam and records attendance with the correct date and time.

-* Saves a photo of each recognized student for proof, validation, and anti-spoofing review, allowing teachers to verify if the image was taken live or from a phone screen.
+* Saves a photo of each recognized student for proof, validation, and to help teachers check if the picture was taken live or just from a phone screen.

 * Allows users to register students, validate their information, and capture images directly through the webcam for recognition.